Joust (video game): Retrospective

+The home conversions have received an overall positive reception.
+Writing for Entertainment Weekly, Aaron Morales ranked it the ninth top game for the Atari 2600 in 2013, citing the enjoyable strategic gameplay.
+Weiss praised the accuracy of the conversion to the Atari 7800, citing Joust as a "perfect example" of the "relatively good arcade translations" the system was known for.
+While he noted the system's "awkard joystick controls", Weiss commended the gameplay design for its "finesse" and uniqueness.
+Reviewing the NES port, Allgames Skyler Miller noted that the "essential gameplay is intact" but complained about the omission of the arcade version's extra features.
+He negatively compared the visuals to that of the Atari 7800 port, calling Atari's version superior.

 Industry professionals have praised the game as well.
 Jeff Peters of GearWorks Games lauded the gameplay, describing it as unique and intuitive.
 Jeff Johannigman of Fusion Learning Systems praised the flapping mechanism, and Kim Pallister of Microsoft enjoyed the multi-player aspect.
 Steve Wright, Atari's former head of its special project department, included Joust on his list of games to be stranded on a desert island with, citing the new type of competitive and cooperative gameplay it introduced.

-Several publications have ranked Joust among the top video games released.
-In 1995, Flux magazine staff listed the arcade game 26th on their "Top 100 Video Games" list, commenting that despite the "bizarre as hell" concept, the game remains enjoyable over a decade later.
+Several publications have included Joust among the top video games released.
+In 1995, Flux magazine staff ranked the arcade game 26th on their "Top 100 Video Games" list, commenting that despite the "bizarre as hell" concept, the game remains enjoyable over a decade later.
 Next Generation staff designated the arcade version as number eighty-three on its "Top 100 Games of All Time" list in 1996, saying that it had original concepts, quirky designs, and playability.
 In 2008, Guinness World Records listed it as the number sixty-nine arcade game in terms of technical, creative, and cultural impact.
-In 2015, Hardcore Gamer included the game in its "200 Best Video Games of All Time" book.
-Writing for Entertainment Weekly, Aaron Morales ranked it the ninth top game for the Atari 2600 in 2013, citing the enjoyable strategic gameplay.
+Tony Mott included the game in the book 1001 Video Games You Must Play Before You Die.
+The reviewer described Jousts premise as "spectacularly weird" and lamented the diminishment of such creative premises from the golden age of arcade games due to modern mainstream commercialization.
+Hardcore Gamer staff included the game in the website's 2015 book, "200 Best Video Games of All Time".